 Contemporary ethical issues in the biomedical sciences from the perspective of Christian ethics.
 Topics include abortion, euthanasia, eugenics, reproductive technologies, and human experimentation.
-Prerequisites: RELG 125 or waiver, ENGL 102.
+Prerequisites: ENGL 102.

-RELT 450 3 Arr

-Advanced Topics in Theological Studies
+RELT 450 3 Arr Advanced Topics in Theological Studies

 An in-depth study of an issue in systematic theology, such as: